Skip to navigation menu Skip to content

 • Stage 2: After removing the tumor, doctors may see tumor cells in lab tests of tissue.
 Or blood tests may show high levels of tumor markers.

-• Stage 3: After treatment, doctors can see cancer cells on imaging studies or by checking your child’s body.
-Or your child’s lymph nodes are larger than normal.
+• Stage 3: After treatment, doctors can see cancer cells on imaging studies.
+Or the are larger than normal.

 • Stage 4: Cancer has spread to other areas of the body, outside the lymph nodes.